B. Scott

-Brandon Scott Sessoms, best known as B. Scott (born March 21, 1981 in Franklin, Virginia) is an American television personality, radio show host and internet celebrity who is known for their YouTube videoblogs and their website, LoveBScott.com.
+Brandon Scott Sessoms, best known as B. Scott (born March 21, 1981), is an American television personality, radio show host and internet celebrity who is known for their YouTube videoblogs and their website, LoveBScott.com.
 They are also a contributing editor to The Glam Network, and an Ebony Magazine advice columnist.

-Scott, who is transgender non-binary, has become a popular internet personality through their video blogging and their website.
+Scott, who is transgender and non-binary, has become a popular internet personality through their video blogging and their website.
 Scott has interviewed celebrities such as Mariah Carey, Ne-Yo, Chaka Khan, Aubrey O'Day and Ashanti.
 They have appeared in the mainstream media, making appearances on The Tyra Banks Show and shows on Oxygen and BET.